cloudmesh-community/book/chapters/prg/python/python.md

 elements appear in the returned lists (Age, Name, Class) is different from the order in which we listed the elements when we declared the dictionary initially (Name, Age, Class).
 It is important to keep this in
+mind:

-mind: **you cannot make any assumptions about the order in which the elements of a dictionary will be returned by the keys() and values() methods**.
+:warning: **you cannot make any assumptions about the order in which the elements of a dictionary will be returned by the keys() and values() methods**.